RenoFi/salesforce-pub-sub-api-rb/README.md

 This section provides the necessary instructions to run the project as well as subscribe to a topic

-The custom object that we are going to listen is already set and created.
+The custom object that we are going to listen should already be set and created in SF.

-You should perform actions like: create, edit, etc... through [UI Custom Object in SF](https://renofi--stag.sandbox.lightning.force.com/lightning/o/Game__c/home) - login with staging 1pass credentials
+You should perform actions like: create, edit, etc... through this created Custom Object in SF's UI

 **Commands**

+1. cd to the cloned repo
-1. `bundle install`
+2. `bundle install`
-2. `bin/console`
+3. `bin/console`

 ```console
 irb:001 > example = Example::App.new